SharePoint/sp-dev-docs/docs/business-apps/power-automate/get-started/create-your-first-flow.md

 search.appverid: met150
 ---

-# Send an email when a new item is created or modified in a SharePoint list
+# Send an email when a new item is created in a SharePoint list

 Using Power Automate, you can easily automate day-to-day tasks or build repetitive tasks in SharePoint that help you stay productive.

-In this tutorial, you will create a flow that sends an email when a new item is added or modified in a SharePoint list.
+In this tutorial, you will create a flow that sends an email when a new item is added in a SharePoint list.

 ## Required setup